JUST-MOS/just_cutsky_mock/README.md

 generate_mock(config)
 ```

-`area_deg2` is interpreted as the area of a spherical cap centered on the requested RA/Dec.
+`area_deg2` is interpreted as the area of a spherical cap centered on the requested RA and Dec center.

-### RA/Dec rectangle
+## RA/Dec rectangle

 ```python
 sky = SkyRegion.rectangle(